Learn more about how to apply for FCA authorisation if you are a CMC.

 - CMCs operating in all other sectors

--30 days to wind down their business and explain to existing customers how to continue claims without their help
+They will have 30 days to wind down their business and explain to existing customers how to continue claims without their help; and they must not commence any new claims during this period.

 What an application must include